Barfi to Prem Ratan Dhan Payo; Top 10 Hindi movies inspired by Korean cinema

 Bollywoodlife.com

-Bharat features superstar Salman Khan is inspired by Ode to My Father.
+Bharat, featuring superstar Salman Khan, is inspired by Ode to My Father.

 Source: